hfeger4/LastStand/docs/ReadMe.md

 - `Easel.js` with `HTML5 Canvas` for DOM Manipulation and rendering.

 ### Architecture
 - bricks.js: This will contain the creation of the game board and it's bricks.
-It will be responsible for the
+It will be responsible for the destruction and lives for the bricks.
 - ball.js: This will contain the ball bouncing physics as well as the logic for it's movement.
 - ship.js: This will contain the creation and movement of the paddle.
 It was also dictate how objects react when they interact with the paddle.
 - main.js: This will contain the overall game logic and setup.
 It will also contain the logic for increased difficulty.